 Section 9B(2) of the Act may be invoked by the following:

 the lodging party of the relevant plan or

 the registered proprietor of the relevant land or

 the registered surveyor seeking appointment.

 The relevant plan must be signed by the original surveyor, lodged with NSW LRS and be under requisition or further information required regarding the plan must be outstanding (as distinct from a registered plan that contains errors that require attention).
 The original surveyor who prepared and signed the plan must be unable to attend to the requisitions or provide the relevant further information.

-A request must be in writing and should refer to section 9B of the Surveying and Spatial Information Act 2002.
+A request must be in writing and should refer to section 9B of the Act.

 The request should also include: